Major depressive episode: Causes

-Studies show that depression can be passed down in families, but this is believed to be due to a combined effect of genetic, and environmental factors.
-Other medical conditions, like hypothyroidism, for example, may cause people to experience similar symptoms as a major depressive episode, however this would be considered a mood disorder due to a general medical condition, according to the DSM-V. For some people, depression runs in their family so it's likely that the depression will be passed down to them.
-For other people, depression might be completely environmental.
-It could also be a mix of both.
+The cause of depression is believed to be due to a combined effect of genetic and environmental factors.
+Other medical conditions, for example hypothyroidism, may cause people to experience similar symptoms as a major depressive episode.
+However, according to the DSM-5, this would be considered a mood disorder due to a general medical condition, not a major depressive episode.

 Diagnosis

+The criteria below are based on the formal DSM-5 criteria for a major depressive episode.
+A diagnosis of a major depressive episode requires the patient to have experienced five or more of the symptoms below, one of which must be either a depressive mood or a loss of interest or pleasure (although both are frequently present).
+These symptoms must be present for at least 2 weeks, represent a change from the patient's normal behavior, and cannot be attributed to another medical condition or substance use.
+Symptoms must also cause clinically significant distress in important areas of everyday life (e.g. social or occupational).
+For a diagnosis of a major depressive episode, the patient must also not have a history of manic or hypomanic episodes and their symptoms cannot meet the criteria for a mixed episode.

 Criteria

 The two main symptoms of a major depressive episode are a depressed mood and a loss of interest or pleasure.
 From the list below, one bold symptom and four other symptoms must be presented for at least 2 weeks for a diagnosis of a major depressive episode.
-These symptoms must be causing significant distress or impairment in functioning.